CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 2. If you are entering a command, use the <kbd>DOWN ARROW</kbd> to instantly clear the command line.
 3. Use <kbd>TAB</kbd> to switch between the various task lists e.g. uncompleted, overdue, upcoming

 #### Saving the data

-Agendum data is saved in the hard disk automatically after any command that changes the data.<br>
+Agendum saves its state into the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

 &nbsp;

 ## FAQ